-At 17.5 years of age, the County and CCB will verify Medicaid and SSI eligibility and obtain a copy of the most recent SSI annual award letter.
-The CCB will schedule and invite appropriate parties to participate in the Supports Intensity Scale Assessment (SIS) including the eligible youth, County Department caseworker, the youth's parent, guardian ad litem, CCB case manager, and other appropriate parties that know the youth and will contribute relevant information to SIS questions.
+At 17.5 years of age, the County and CMA will verify Medicaid and SSI eligibility and obtain a copy of the most recent SSI annual award letter.
+The CMA will schedule and invite appropriate parties to participate in the Supports Intensity Scale Assessment (SIS) including the eligible youth, the County Department caseworker, the youth's parent, guardian ad litem, CMA, and other appropriate parties that know the youth and will contribute relevant information to SIS questions.
 The SIS is a comprehensive, structured instrument designed to assess the status, adaptive functioning, and service needs of the individual.
-It captures functional limitations, adaptive behavior skills, problem behaviors, diagnostic status, residential placement, habilitation and support services, social, leisure, and daytime activities for the individual.
-Its purpose is to assist in the screening, monitoring, managing, planning, and evaluating service needs for individuals with developmental disabilities.
-The CCB will send out Request for Proposals (RFPs) to adult service providers for residential and/or day programs.
-Three months prior to the youth's 18th birthday, the CCB will meet with the County, school district, biological parents (if involved), and others as appropriate to review the transition plan to ensure the final transition.
-The CCB will verify that all documentation has been obtained.
-The CCB will continue to send RFPs until placement and services are secured.
-The County and CCB will assist the youth to tour possible placements and make service option decisions.
-The County will terminate the youth from Child Welfare services one day prior to the youth's 18th birthday.
-The youth has the option to continue public education until age 21 or graduate at 18 if all academic requirements have been met pursuant to district policy.
-If the individual chooses to transition to adult services at 18, the CCB will enroll the individual into adult services when the youth's eligibility is determined and when it is in the best interest of the youth.
+It captures functional limitations, adaptive behavior skills, problem behaviors, diagnostic status, residential placement, habilitation and support services, and social, leisure, and daytime activities for the individual.
+Its purpose is to assist in the screening, monitoring, managing, planning, and evaluating of service needs for individuals with developmental disabilities.
+The CMA will send out Request for Proposals (RFPs) to adult service providers for residential and/or day programs.
+Three months before the youth's 18th birthday, the CMA will meet with the County, school district, biological parents (if involved), and others as appropriate to review the transition plan to ensure the final transition.
+The CMA will verify that all documentation has been obtained.
+The CMA will continue to send RFPs until placement and services are secured.
+The County and CMA will assist the youth in touring possible placements and make service option decisions.
+The County will terminate the youth from Child Welfare services one day before the youth's 18th birthday.
+The youth has the option to continue public education until age 21 or graduate at 18 if all academic requirements have been met under district policy.
+If the individual chooses to transition to adult services at 18, the CMA will enroll the individual into adult services when the youth's eligibility is determined and when it is in the best interest of the youth.
 Individuals have the option but are not required to move to adult services.
 However, if they did not elect to move at 18, they would move by age 21.